pranaya890/NCA/Note/Linux/Linux Introduction.md

 Open source OS based on UNIX architecture
-Created by Linus Torvalds in 1991
+Created by Linus Torvalds in 1991 undergoing development by `Richard Stallman`
-Follows monolithic kernel( entire OS runs in a single kernel) design
+Follows monolithic kernel( entire OS runs in a single kernel) design core component is kernel
 ![[Pasted image 20250706010810.png]]

 Widely used in servers, cyber security, programming, embedded systems, and ethical hacking Examples Kali, Ubuntu, Ubuntu,Debian,Arch etc

+Unix based system developed by apple is `macOS`

 ### Why Linux over Unix?
 Free and Open source
 Run on a wide range of hardware